fabiancook/who-can-mongodb/README.md

-# WhoCan
+# WhoCan MongoDB

 Who can do what?
+MongoDB style

 ### Install